vegaprotocol/documentation/docs/vega-chain.md

 Both unassociated and associated tokens can be used to vote on governance actions.

 << tip: VEGA tokenholders can associate their tokens and then nominate validators to receive rewards, using token.vega.xyz, or CoinList, depending on how they acquired their tokens.
 All tokens, whether locked in the vesting contract or unlocked, can be used for staking. >>

+#### Staking rewards
+Read about rewards for staking on alpha mainnet under Validators, below. (link)

 #### Smart contract & staking bridge interactions